mortenson/ripoff/README.md

 ## More on valueFuncs

-valueFuncs allow you to generate random data that's seeded with a static string.
+Most valueFuncs allow you to generate random data that's seeded with a static string.
 This ensures that repeat runs of ripoff are deterministic, which enables upserts (consistent primary keys).

 ripoff provides:

 - `uuid(seedString)` - generates a v1 UUID
 - `int(seedString)` - generates an integer (note: might be awkward on auto incrementing tables)
+- `naturalDate(human readable text)` - generates a date using syntax defined by [go-naturaldate](https://github.com/tj/go-naturaldate), for example `naturalDate(one day ago)` (note: non-deterministic)

 and also all functions from [gofakeit](https://github.com/brianvoe/gofakeit?tab=readme-ov-file#functions) that have no arguments and return a string (called in camelcase, ex: `email(seedString)`).
 For the full list, see `./gofakeit.go`.